ruthvikraja/Stock-Market-Price-Prediction-using-Supervised-Learning/README.md

 https://dev.to/ruthvikraja_mv/stock-price-prediction-using-supervised-learning-392n

-The ASC ML file consists of Python code using Machine Learning Algorithms whereas the ASC DL file consists of Python code using Deep Learning Techniques.
+The ASC ML file consists of Python code using Machine Learning Algorithms whereas the DL file consists of Python code using Deep Learning Techniques.

 Dataset - This consists of stock prices for 88 companies